-- (i) Reviewing the principal business risks and control measures in order to mitigate, reduce or transfer such risks, the overall risk management and internal control systems, and action plans to address the weaknesses or improve the assessment process; - (ii) Reviewing the business process and operations reported by Internal Audit; and - (iii) Reporting by the External Auditors of any control issues identified in the course of their work and discussion with the external External Auditors of their respective review and findings.
+- (i) Reviewing the principal business risks and control measures in order to mitigate, reduce or transfer such risks, the overall risk management and internal control systems, and action plans to address the weaknesses or improve the assessment process; - (ii) Reviewing the business process and operations reported by Internal Audit; and - (iii) Reporting by the External Auditors of any control issues identified in the course of their work and discussion with the external External Auditors of the scope of their respective review and findings.

 The AC will then report its findings to the Board, whereby the Board will consider the findings in evaluating the effectiveness of the Company's risk management and internal control systems.
-For the FYE 2020, the Board and the AC have completed the following on 25 June 2020:-
+For the FYE 2021, in light of the pro-longed movement control order and outbreak of Covid-19 pandemic in Malaysia, the Board is of the view that there is no necessity to conduct a full enterprise risk review in FYE 2021 as there is no material changes to the business activities as well as the internal control and risk management system.